When you or a loved one have fallen ill, your biggest priority is your health and the last thing you need to be concerned about are medical bills.

 How Does Medical Debt Affect My Credit?

 Medical debt was once regarded like any other type of debt in terms of late payments, collections, and charge-offs.
 This changed in 2015 when the three major credit bureaus (Experian, Equifax, and TransUnion) decided not to report medical debt until 180 days have passed (instead of the usual 30 days for any other kind of unsecured debt).
-This allows you to double check your bills and pay them off in a timely manner.
+It also allows you to double check your bills and pay them off in a timely manner.

 Even so, medical debt can severely affect your credit: for example, unpaid medical debt that winds up in collections can stay on your credit report for up to seven years -- a serious problem that affects more than 14 million Americans.